abk-chicago/iso-country-flags-svg-collection/README.md

-This project is seeking a new maintainer or a group of maintainers.
-See [Issue #40](https://github.com/koppi/iso-country-flags-svg-collection/issues/40).

 ## Description

 [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1) defines two-letter country codes which are used most prominently for the Internet's country code top-level domains (with a few exceptions).